A Hurting World.

 Someone, somewhere in our world today aborted a child.
 Our hearts break, and the heart of God breaks more, for this was not a piece of tissue; this was a child.
 We grieve at the high abortion rate in our land; God grieves at the high cost of abortion to a hurting girl, for there will be hurt, both now and later.
 The trauma and pain have devastated many a young woman.
 But while we grieve the loss of a precious child, we rest in the comfort that he/she is with the Lord.

 This is dedicated to the memory of those aborted children who will never see the light of day, never know the touch of a mother’s hand.
 There will be no preschool, no Little League, no parties, no scraped knees, no untied shoes, no messy rooms.
 For they are at peace–with Jesus.
-Let’s join Him at the Well and talk about it!
+Let’s join Him and talk about it!

 A Helping Word…or Two!